 The ActewAGL network consists of an interconnected 132 kV transmission network supplying eleven 132/11 kV zone substations, one 132/11 kV mobile substation, and two 132 kV switching stations.
 There is also a single 66/11 kV zone substation.
-All 132 kV and 66 kV connections have N-1 transmission security.

-There are three bulk supply points, all owned and operated by TransGrid Limited as follows:
+A new permanent 132/11 kV 15 MVA zone substation, Tennent Substation, is currently under construction at Williamsdale and is scheduled to be commissioned in early 2017.
+This will effectively replace the mobile substation which will become available for redeployment elsewhere.
+All 132 kV and 66 kV connections have N-1 transmission security with the exception of the Angle Crossing Mobile Substation which is connected via a single circuit 132 kV tee-connection.
+There are three bulk supply points supplying the ActewAGL network, all owned and operated by TransGrid Limited as follows: